litys/pureJS-framework-example/README.md

 # pureJS-framework-example
-This is example an example of simple framework written in JavaScript
+This is an example of simple framework written in JavaScript

+Fell free to analyze it and understand how angularJS or similar frameworks works